 14. Is respite care available?
 If yes, who is eligible and how do families access respite care?

-Respite care is not currently provided.
+Respite care is not provided through adoption assistance.
 See question 16 for more about available post-adoption services.

 15. Is residential treatment available?
 If yes, who is eligible and how do families access residential treatment services?

 Adoption assistance may cover outpatient counseling, but not residential treatment.
-A family may contact the local county office of human services (http://dhr.alabama.gov/counties/county_select.aspx) to determine if residential services are available outside of the adoption assistance program.
+A family may contact the local county office of human services (http://dhr.alabama.gov/counties/county_select.aspx) to determine if residential services are available.
 The county will assess each case individually to determine if it will provide residential services.

 16. What other post-adoption services are available in Alabama and how do families find out more about them?

-Post-adoption services in Alabama are administered by the Department of Human Resources through contracts with outside agencies.
+Post-adoption services in Alabama are administered by DHR through contracts with outside agencies.
 Known as the Alabama Post Adoption Connections (APAC) program, services are provided through three offices located throughout the state.
 Post-adoption services may include: